pyaustine/python-dl-chatbot/README.md

 To get started follow the steps below:

-1. Install a virtual environment by runnning the following
+1. Create and activate a virtual environment by runnning the following

 ```
 virtualenv chatbotenv